MehreenHashmi/Best-websites-a-programmer-should-visit/README.md

 - [The Odin Project](https://www.theodinproject.com/home) : The Odin Project provides a free open source coding curriculum that can be taken entirely online.
 - [Udemy](https://www.udemy.com/) : Whether you want to learn or to share what you know, you’ve come to the right place.
 As a global destination for online learning, we connect people through knowledge.
 - [Scaler](https://www.scaler.com/topics/) : A curated interactive space for aspiring programmers to learn and master their coding skills.
 Also help in job interview.
+- [W3 schools](https://www.w3schools.com/) : A website where you can learn web development concepts from beginning.
+It boosts up your confidence by providing exercises and quizzes.
+- [Coding Ninjas](https://www.codingninjas.com/): If you want to ace your coding interviews by mastering your desired programming language, you are at a right place.
+It provides learning in a very effective and beneficial way.

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>